marianagold/RapidRegen/README.md

 # RapidRegen
-RapidRegen aids first responders through natural disaster relief by collecting or leading animals and people to safety zones.
+RapidRegen aids first responders and natural disaster relief by collecting or leading animals and people to safety zones.